What Homeowners Insurance Doesn’t Cover

 Properly maintaining your house and its grounds is one of the most important duties of a good homeowner.
 But if you don’t keep up with maintenance and notice expensive damages, it won’t be possible to file a claim with your home insurer.
 You’ll have to pay for any damages from a lack of maintenance yourself.

-A good rule of thumb to follow is that if you could’ve prevented something, then your home insurance won’t cover it.
+A good rule of thumb to follow is that if you could’ve prevented something, then your homeowners policy won’t cover it.
 For instance, imagine that you know your house has a problem with termites, but you haven’t done anything about it.
 If they begin to destroy the wood, you can’t call your provider to help repair your house.
 This would be a lack of maintenance since you ignored the problem and didn’t call a pest control company.

 Floods

-Flood coverage could potentially save you from having to pay tens of thousands out of pocket for repairs.
+Flood insurance could potentially save you from having to pay tens of thousands out of pocket for repairs.
 This is the case even if you don’t live in a high-risk flood area.
 Per the Federal Emergency Management Agency (FEMA), you could face $25,000 in damages from just one inch of water.

 Earthquakes or Landslides

-Homeowners insurance also excludes coverage for damages from earth movements.
+Homeowners also excludes coverage for damages from earth movements.
 This includes events such as earthquakes, landslides, and sinkholes.

 You can add earthquake insurance as an endorsement to your existing policy.
-It’ll help cover damages to your home and personal items.
+It’ll help cover damages to your house and personal items.
 It also handles the cost to remove any debris from your property.
-Keep in mind that earthquake coverage only pays for damages directly that earthquakes cause.
-It won’t cover events such as:
+Keep in mind that this coverage only pays for damages directly that quakes and aftershocks cause.

 Earthquakes can cause massive damages that could cost you tons of money or destroy your house altogether.
 It’s a good idea to get earthquake coverage to protect your home and everything inside it.
 Even if you don’t live in a state known for its earthquakes.